 Both the 200D and the M3 have been discontinued, but can regularly be found used on eBay.
 The M3 was replaced by the Canon M6, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 200D vs M3

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Canon M3?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D:

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.